Bulgaria

 Accommodation & Meals

-Accommodation*: Accommodation for the first two weeks of the project is at Hotel Polina Beach which offers comfortable rooms with two to three beds, air conditioning, a minibar, TV and Wi-Fi.
+Accommodation: Accommodation for the duration of the project is at Hotel Polina Beach which offers comfortable rooms with two to three beds, air conditioning, a minibar, TV and Wi-Fi.
 The hotel is located in the new part of Sozopol, a 15 min walk to the Old Town Quarter, the Archaeological Museum and another 15 min walk to the archaeological site.
-Staying an extra day costs 35 EUR.
-A limited number of single rooms is available upon request for an additional cost of 200 EUR.
+Staying an extra day costs 50 EUR.
+A limited number of single rooms is available upon request for an additional cost of 350 EUR.

 Participants must pay on their own for extra days and for single-room accommodation!

 Meals: Daily breakfast and lunch (lunch pack for the field trips), as well as the official welcome and farewell dinners, are covered by the reimbursement payment.
-Students are responsible for their own dinners in Sozopol (dinners during their stay in Deultum are covered in the reimbursement payment).
+Students are responsible for their own dinners in Sozopol.

 Sozopol offers a variety of restaurants that can meet everyone’s preferences and dietary requirements – from fast food options to cozy gourmet restaurants.
-The average meal price (soup/salad, main dish and dessert) can cost between 6 to 12 USD.
-The project team will recommend restaurants for different preferences (cuisine, cost, dietary needs) and will arrange discounts for the students.
+The average meal price (soup/salad, main dish and dessert) can cost between 10 to 20 USD.
+The project team will recommend restaurants for different preferences (cuisine, cost, dietary needs).

 Free Time & Trips